marita703/NFTMinterCU/README.md

 ## Constructor function , has to have same parameters as the script function that is going to be used to deploy.

 in this case I got an error because my script had 2 parameters and my constructor had 0 parameters.
 They always have to match.

+## The package that we need to install in order to verify the contract in ethrscan, because when we deploy the contract will be in bits and not in human readable code is:

+npm i -D @nomiclabs/hardhat-etherscan

+now we add this to the hardatconfig package:

+require(nomiclabs/hardhat-ether)

+## Run the command to verify:

+npx hardhat verify --network "name of the network" (in this case the network is sepolia) contract address

+npx hardhat verify --network sepolia 0x70e48577f38dc1F21Ab3980aC88B4A7C1fDBA769